raymond1/simple-parser-generator/README.md

 ## Introduction
 The Simple Parser Generator(SPG) is a system for generating parsers.
 There is currently only a JavaScript implementation, but the SPG is meant to be a highly portable system.

 This README is meant to provide enough information for someone to start using the SPG.
 It includes details about installation, concepts, the internal language H1, examples, and details on the overall operation.
-Additional documentation is available in the documentation folder in the .md Markdown files.
+Additional documentation is available in the documentation folder in the file DEVELOPER_DOCUMENTATION.md.

 ## Installation